ktrushin/notebook/mongodb/university/m201_mongodb_performance.md

   ok: 1
 }
 ```
-It is also file to insert the following document where product name is an array
+It is also fine to insert the following document where product name is an array
 but stock is not.
 We should point out, however, that this is not a particularly
 good schema to use in the production :)
 ```